-About Karen Armstrong
+Karen Armstrong

 Hello, I’m Karen Armstrong, artist and designer behind Karen Armstrong Studio.

 For over four decades, I’ve been creating art inspired by the changing seasons and the quiet beauty they hold.
 I am a painter, digital artist, and surface designer based in Colville, Washington.
-I design art prints, note cards, fabric, wallpaper, and home decor rooted in beauty, nature, and the gentle rhythm of the seasons.
+I design art prints, note cards, fabric, wallpaper, and home decor rooted in beauty, nature, and

 I grew up in California’s San Joaquin Valley, surrounded by farmland, orchards, and the ever-changing light of the open sky.
 That early connection to the land has stayed with me and continues to shape my work in grounded, poetic expressions inspired by the natural world.

-As empty nesters, with our son grown and married, this season has brought spaciousness.
+This season has brought spaciousness.
 Time to reflect.
 Time to create.
 Time to notice the unfolding details of a new landscape in the Pacific Northwest.
 The changing light, unfamiliar terrain, and steady work of shaping a home are gently finding their way into my art.

 My professional creative journey began as co-owner of Creative Collection, a wholesale greeting card company whose licensed designs appeared on giftware, rubber stamps, dishware, gift bags, notecards, and paper goods worldwide.
 Though the formats have evolved over the years, my heart has remained the same.
 I create art to nurture, reflect, and quietly uplift.